 Read MoreWhen I sell bees to a new beekeeper, the question of moving bees often comes up.
 I get questions like, “Why do you move them after dark?” or “Can I move them again once they are set?” or “Why do they have to be moved at least two miles away?”
 These and other questions about the subject are not easily understood and can be very confusing to beginners.
 Yet, the more we learn about bees the easier they are to understand.

-Read MoreAdd to Favorites By Tom Theobald As I said in the last article, we share a long and intimate history with the honeybee, much further back than most would ever …
+Read MoreWe share a long and intimate history with the honeybee, much further back than most would ever imagine.
+Prep for spring with knowledge.

 Read More